-The environmental initiative, Cooperative Mobility Systems and Services for Energy Efficiency (eCoMove), is a European Commission sponsored connected vehicle project.
-Its vision is the application of V2V and V2I communications technology to provide driving support and traffic management that can reduce vehicular energy waste and emissions (eCoMove 2012).
+The environmental initiative, Cooperative Mobility Systems and Services for Energy Efficiency (eCoMove), was a European Commission sponsored connected vehicle project.
+Its vision was the application of V2V and V2I communications technology to provide driving support and traffic management to reduce vehicular energy waste and emissions (eCoMove 2012).

-Applications under eCoMove include:
+Applications tested under eCoMove included: